pnp/graph-connectors-samples/samples/dotnet-csharp-m365-roadmap/README.md

 ## Features

-This sample shows how to Ingest M365 Roadmap content in Microsoft 365 using Microsoft Graph connectors using C# and .NET
+This sample shows how to Ingest M365 Roadmap content in Microsoft 365 using Copilot connectors using C# and .NET

 ![](https://m365-visitor-stats.azurewebsites.net/SamplesGallery/pnp-graph-connector-dotnet-csharp-m365-roadmap)